-6 Things to Do When Your Elderly Parent Refuses Assisted Living
+What Do You When Your Elderly Parent Refuses Assisted Living?

 You know they need assisted living care.
 But what are you supposed to do when your elderly parent refuses assisted living?